India says Pakistan pushing fighters into Kashmir before 2014

 SLOW-MOVING TALKS

-Pakistan's envoy to India Salman Bashir was quoted as saying this week that Pakistan also had concerns and that the civilized way to deal with bilateral problems was to hold talks.
+Pakistan's envoy to India Salman Bashir was quoted as saying this week that Pakistan also had concerns and that the civilised way to deal with bilateral problems was to hold talks.

 Talks have been slow to recover since the November 2008 attacks in Mumbai by Pakistan-based gunmen in which 166 people were killed.
 New Delhi has demanded that Pakistan act against the men who plotted the attack and take down what it calls the infrastructure of terrorism on Pakistan soil.